 By June A. Schroeder, RN, CFP| Last Updated

-Although I had been a financial planner and advisor for years, I had not had any personal or career experience with the Medicaid program until my uncle asked for help.
+Although I had been a financial planner and advisor for years, I had not had any previous personal or professional experience with the Medicaid program until my uncle asked for help.
 However, I had learned through reading and seminars that planning before acting is VERY important and that eligibility requirements vary from state to state.
-Those who specialize in this area, such as elder law attorneys, medical social workers, and state-employed case workers are your greatest resource to avoid delays and avoid creating periods of ineligibility requiring re-certification.
-They can keep you from running afoul of the more stringent divestiture rules, including a five-year look-back at transfers/gifts of assets, contained in the Deficit Reduction Act of 2005 passed by congress.

-Eligible applicants (in this case, my aunt) cannot retain more than $2,000 in liquid assets plus the following exempt assets.
+Eligible applicants (in this case my aunt) cannot retain more than $2,000 in liquid assets.
+However, the following assets are exempt from this limitation:

-- A home is exempt if the single applicant intends to return or if a spouse or disabled child live there.
+- A home is exempt if the single applicant intends to return there or if a spouse, disabled child or family caregiver lives there.
 (Time limits and equity limits may apply.)

-- A life insurance policy with a face value under $1,500 is also exempt.
+- A whole life insurance policy with a face value under $1,500.
 (Face value limits may vary.)

-To prevent spousal impoverishment, Medicaid allows the community spouse living outside a nursing facility (my uncle), to retain the exempt assets listed above as well as:
+To prevent spousal impoverishment, Medicaid allows the community spouse living outside a nursing facility (my uncle in this case), to retain the exempt assets listed above as well as:

 Asset Spend Down

-Like many others, Auntie had to “spend down” her share of the countable assets.
-They had saved for a rainy day, and it was pouring!
-In her case, we estimated that it would take less than a year and we were right!
-Eight months later, she hit $1,990 in assets.
-During that time, we had pre-paid her burial expenses, canceled a life insurance policy with a face value of $5,000, and decreased coverage on another policy to the $1,500 limit.
+Like many other Medicaid applicants, Auntie had to “spend down” her share of the countable assets.
+They had saved for a rainy day, and it was suddenly pouring!
+In her case, we estimated that it would take less than a year to reach eligibility and we were right.
+Eight months later, she fell just below the asset threshold.
+During that time, we had pre-paid her burial expenses, canceled a life insurance policy with a face value of $5,000 and decreased coverage on another policy to the $1,500 limit.
 Other acceptable expenses included medical needs, equipment like eyeglasses, hearing aids, and mobility aids, and a few purchases to make her room at the nursing home cozy and inviting.

 Income Spend Down for the Medically Needy

 In 2018, the monthly income limit for the institutionalized spouse is generally $2,205.
 Some people might qualify from an asset standpoint but still receive too much income.
 Depending on the state, there may still be benefits available for persons in this financial situation who reside in care facilities as well as those who do not.

-The latter group may have monthly income that exceeds the limits, but their "excess" income is consumed by medical or remedial expenses.
+The latter group may have monthly income that exceeds the limits, but the “excess” funds are quickly consumed by medical or remedial expenses.
 These individuals must prove that their excess income is spent down on medical bills to qualify for Medicaid.
 It is a similar concept to a deductible.
 For example, if an individual’s income is $250 over the limit, once that amount is spent on qualifying expenses, Medicaid kicks in to pay the rest.